amialem7-debug/amialem7-debug/README.md

 I enjoy creating modern and user-friendly web solutions and I am always eager to learn new technologies.

+Right now, I mainly code because I enjoy it and as part of my studies.
+I hope to continue developing my projects, building on my skills, and growing as a developer.

 <!--
 **amialem7-debug/amialem7-debug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.